THE VFA PIONEER HISTORIES PROJECT

 JW: Did you have any siblings?

-She thought I should be able to take Spanish as well as the required Latin.
-They blackballed me in high school from the National Honor Society and we pushed back on whether I should be able to take shop, which was not allowed for women.
-Also, there were absolutely no sports in high school for women.
+There were no sports for women in high school.
 I’m a pre-title IX girl.
-Any sport that I did in high school, I organized and started.
-We started a golf team which was not licensed, it was just there and we didn’t have to fight the school for a place to play it.
-When I got to the University of Iowa in 1965, I think we started the track team there.
-There were some women’s sports there, but not a lot.
+Any sport that I did in high school, I organized.
+We started a golf team because Sigourney had a 9 hole sand green course at the edge of town.
+That meant we didn’t have to fight the school for a place to play, but it wasn’t an official school team.
+When I got to the University of Iowa in 1965, friends from Northwest Iowa and I started a track team there.
+There were some women’s sports at Iowa, but not a lot.

 JW: When did you get involved in the women’s movement?
 What happened at the University of Iowa?